MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 The Azure Activity Log is a subscription log that provides insight into subscription-level events that have occurred in Azure.
 Using the Activity Log, you can determine the ‘what, who, and when’ for any write operations taken on the resources in your subscription.

 The Azure Activity Log is primarily for activities that occur in Azure Resource Manager.
 It does not track resources using the Classic model.

 You can retrieve events from your Activity Log using the Azure portal, CLI, PowerShell cmdlets, and Azure Monitor REST API.

 The Activity Log contains several categories of data:

 * **Administrative** - This category contains the record of all create, update, delete, and action operations performed through Resource Manager.
 Examples of the types of events you would see in this category include "create virtual machine" and "delete network security group".

 * **Service Health** - This category contains the record of any service health incidents that have occurred in Azure.
 An example of the type of event you would see in this category is "SQL Azure in East US is experiencing downtime."
 Service health events come in five varieties: Action Required, Assisted Recovery, Incident, Maintenance, Information, or Security, and only appear if you have a resource in the subscription that would be impacted by the event.

 * **Alert** - This category contains the record of all activations of Azure alerts.
 An example of the type of event you would see in this category is "CPU % on myVM has been over 80 for the past 5 minutes."

 * **Autoscale** - This category contains the record of any events related to the operation of the autoscale engine based on any autoscale settings you have defined in your subscription.
 An example of the type of event you would see in this category is "Autoscale scale up action failed."

 * **Recommendation** - This category contains recommendation events from certain resource types, such as web sites and SQL servers.
 These events offer recommendations for how to better utilize your resources.
 You only receive events of this type if you have resources that emit recommendations.

 * **Security** - This category contains the record of any alerts generated by Azure Security Center.
 An example of the type of event you would see in this category is "Failed login for the user".

-### LAB 1 - Who scale your app service plan?
+### LAB 1 - Who scale your app service plan

 **Prerequisite:** Change you app service plan from Free tier to D1 Shared